-Gov tells Bette Midler to kiss dog’s ‘hiney’ — and shows it
+Gov tells Bette Midler to kiss dog’s ‘heinie’ – and shows it

 The 70-year-old Republican governor ended his televised State of the State address Thursday night by lifting up his English bulldog and flashing its rear end to the cameras and crowd.

-“Babydog tells Bette Midler and all those out there: Kiss her hiney,” Justice said, grinning as people applauded and some gave him a standing ovation.
+“Babydog tells Bette Midler and all those out there: Kiss her heinie,” Justice said, grinning as people applauded and some gave him a standing ovation.

 Justice had spent more than an hour touting the state’s accomplishments, including two recently announced economic development projects.